TEALSK12/introduction-to-computer-science/lab_14.md

 2. Write a script to make this new sprite point away from the dragon and move when the `r` key is pressed.

-3. Using the **broadcast** and **when I receive** blocks, modify your script so that instead of moving when the `r` key is pressed, the new sprite moves when the dragon attacks.
+3. Using the **broadcast** and **when I receive** blocks, modify your program so that instead of moving when the `r` key is pressed, the new sprite moves when the dragon attacks.
 The fleeing sprite should move when the dragon starts breathing fire.

 4. Add a second sprite that runs away from the dragon as well.

-5. Save your project as _lab14_.
+5. Save your project as _Lab1.4_.

 ## Grading rubric